Course Outline

 • For government personnel, successful completion of Red Hat System Administration I (RH124) is recommended.

-• Experienced Linux administrators within the public sector who are seeking to accelerate their path toward becoming a Red Hat Certified System Administrator should start with the RHCSA Rapid Track course (RH199).
+• Experienced Linux administrators within the public sector seeking to accelerate their path toward becoming a Red Hat Certified System Administrator should start with the RHCSA Rapid Track course (RH199).

 35 Hours